devennn/devennn.github.io/_posts/2020-04-26-COVID19-Malaysia-tweet-wordcloud.md

 4785 rows × 5 columns
 ```
-As you can see, there are lots of garbage characters and also emoji.
-I found out that most of the tweet datasets have html tag included.
-That is probably because of how they collect the data.
-If not carefully cleaned, they can be noise to the dataset if they exists frequently.
+As you can see, there are lots of garbage characters and emojis.
+In some cases, html tag exists.
+If not cleaned carefully, they can cause noise to the dataset as some tag exists frequently and are comparable to other words.

 ## Cleaning & Preprocessing